2 teens, including murder suspect, escape from St. Louis Juvenile Detention Center, police say

-ST. LOUIS (KMOV.com) - Two people escaped from the St. Louis Juvenile Detention Center Tuesday evening, police tell News 4.
+ST. LOUIS (KMOV.com) - Two teens escaped from the St. Louis Juvenile Detention Center Tuesday evening, police tell News 4.

 ST. LOUIS (KMOV.com) -- Four teenagers escaped from a St. Louis Juvenile Detention Center o…